 Churchill serves as a sub-adviser to the Company pursuant to the Sub-Advisory Agreement.
-In addition to serving as a sub-adviser to the Company, Churchill manages other middle-market investment strategies that seek attractive risk-adjusted returns, managing capital on behalf of third-party institutional investors and the TIAA general account.
+In addition to serving as a sub-adviser to the Company, Churchill manages other middle-market investment strategies for affiliated entities such as TIAA, its ultimate parent company, as well as for third-party institutional investors, private funds and accounts, and NC SLF Inc., a BDC.

-As of December 31, 2020, Churchill manages \$24.8 billion of committed capital in separate accounts, CLOs and private funds investing in private middle-market leveraged loans, subordinated debt, private equity and related strategies.
-The investment advice that Churchill provides through the Senior Loan Investment Team is limited primarily to investments in first-lien secured and unitranche loans made principally to private U.S. middle market companies whose typical profile is consistent with below-investment grade debt ratings categories and that are, in most cases, controlled by private equity investment firms.
-As of December 31, 2020, the team of Churchill investment professionals dedicated to Senior Loan investment opportunities (the "Senior Loan Investment Team") manages \$9.4 billion of committed capital.
-The investment advice that Churchill provides through teams of investment professionals dedicated to Junior Capital investment opportunities (the "Junior Capital Investment Team" and, together with the Senior Loan Investment Team, the "Investment Teams") is limited primarily to investments in private equity, equity co-investments and similar equity-related securities, subordinated debt and second-lien loans, in each case made principally in respect of the U.S. middle market.
-As of December 31, 2020, the Junior Capital Investment Team manages \$15.4 billion of committed capital.
+As of December 31, 2021, Churchill manages (directly or as a sub-adviser) \$36.6 billion of committed capital in BDCs, separate accounts, collateralized loan obligation vehicles ("CLOs") and private funds investing in private middle-market leveraged loans, subordinated debt, private equity and related strategies.
+The investment advice that Churchill provides through its team of investment professionals dedicated to Senior Loan investment opportunities (the "Senior Loan Investment Team") is limited primarily to investments in first-lien secured and unitranche loans made principally to private U.S. middle market companies whose typical profile is consistent with below-investment grade debt ratings categories and that are, in most cases, controlled by private equity investment firms.
+As of December 31, 2021, the Senior Loan Investment Team manages \$16.8 billion of committed capital.
+The investment advice that Churchill provides through teams of investment professionals dedicated to Junior Capital investment opportunities (the "Junior Capital Investment Team" and, together with the Senior Loan Investment Teams") is limited primarily to investments in private equity, equity co-investments and similar equity-related securities, subordinated debt and second-lien loans, in each case made principally in respect of the U.S. middle market.
+As of December 31, 2021, the Junior Capital Investment Team manages \$19.8 billion of committed capital.